rishmi5h/image-processing-service/README.md

 **Response**:

-- `200 OK`: Returns the transformed image metadata.
+- `200 OK`: Returns the transformed image metadata and the image S3 URL.

 ### Get Image